WetHat/obsidian-importer/tests/ebooks/epub/test-result/📓A Byte of Python/Operators and Expressions.md

 Operators with the _same precedence_ are listed in the same row in the above table.
 For example, `+` and `-` have the same precedence.

-## Changing the Order Of Evaluation ^changing-order-of-evaluation
+## Changing the Order Of Evaluation

 To make the expressions more readable, we can use parentheses.
 For example, `2 + (3 * 4)` is definitely easier to understand than `2 + 3 * 4` which requires knowledge of the operator precedences.
 As with everything else, the parentheses should be used reasonably (do not overdo it) and should not be redundant, as in `(2 + (3 * 4))`.